 Boat Owner Sentenced to a Year in Federal Prison for Conducting Illegal Charter Operations on Chicago Waterways

-The guilty plea was announced by John R. Lausch, Jr., United States Attorney for the Northern District of Illinois; and Angie Salazar, Special Agent-in-Charge of the Chicago office of Homeland Security Investigations.
-Valuable assistance was provided by the South Beloit Police Department and the Winnebago County Sheriff’s Office.
-The government is represented by Assistant U.S. Attorney Michael D. Love.
+The indictments and arrests were announced by John R. Lausch, Jr., United States Attorney for the Northern District of Illinois; Kai Pickens, Acting Inspector-in-Charge of the Chicago Division of the U.S. Postal Inspection Service; and David Brown, Superintendent of the Chicago Police Department.
+Substantial assistance was provided the Central Area Field Office of the U.S. Postal Service’s Office of Inspector General and the Cook County Sheriff’s Office.
+The government is represented by Special Assistant U.S. Attorney Peter Madriñan.

 “It is illegal under federal law to possess a stolen or reproduced key suited to a U.S. Postal Service lock,” said U.S. Attorney Lausch.
 “We will continue to work with our federal and local law enforcement partners to hold accountable anyone who unlawfully possesses such a key or steals from the mail.”